menandmice/micetro_docs/guides/user-manual/ipam.rst

 4. Enter the appropriate values, grouped on pages depending on the type.

 .. note::
-  The *Create* dialog is different depending on the type selected through the dropdown:
+  The *Create* wizard is different depending on the type selected through the dropdown:

 * For a *network*, you can reserve network and broadcast address, and lock the range if needed.
 You can also assign it to an AD site.
 (See :ref:`active-directory`)

 * A *DHCP scope* can be created with the network and broadcast address automatically configured.
 See :ref:`new-dhcp-scope`.

 * A *container* has no network or broadcast address.
 See :ref:`ipam-containers`.

 5. Click :guilabel:`Finish`.